anishmprasad/react-extensions/README.md

 Ensure you have [Yarn](https://yarnpkg.com/lang/en/) installed.

-To add Cosmos to your React application, run:
+To add react-extensions to your React application, run:

 ```
 $ yarn add react-extensions